Gain technical expertise from cybersecurity leaders and practitioners through hands-on experiences.

-Designed by the College of Engineering and Computer Science and the Office of Veteran and Military Affairs, the Cybersecurity Semester is a single 18-credit semester in which students will learn to identify and analyze system vulnerabilities, assess risks, develop countermeasures, build and verify secure systems, and deliver software that has verifiable assurance properties.
+Designed by the College of Engineering and Computer Science and the Office of Veteran and Military Affairs, the Cybersecurity Semester is a single 18-credit semester in which students will learn to identify and analyze system vulnerabilities, assess risks, develop countermeasures and secure systems, and deliver software that has verifiable assurance properties.

-The CSS is open to qualified Syracuse University students, as well as students from other colleges and universities.
+The CSS is open to qualified Syracuse University students, as well as ROTC scholarship cadets from other colleges and universities.
 This year, SU is offering the CSS on a cost-neutral basis for up to 10 ROTC candidates from academic institutions outside of Syracuse University.

 All participants will attend a leadership development seminar, gain priority access to an internship with the US Air Force, attend retreats, and visit the Civil War battlefields of Gettysburg, PA.

-The CSS consists of a core course load, electives, and professional development.
+The CSS consists of a core set of courses, electives, and professional development.
 Core ABET-accredited courses include CIS 400: Certified Security by Design, CSE 484: Introduction to Computer and Network Security, and CIS 487: Access Control, Security, and Trust.
 Electives are tailored to individual student needs and interests.
 Professional preparation includes an internship and leadership development.

 Unofficial college transcripts (including transfer credits)